NEW: Despite security concerns, shoppers pack Mall of America, CNN affiliate reports

 In addition to Kenya and Somalia, Al-Shabaab has also struck in Uganda, where it killed dozens gathered to watch a World Cup soccer match in Kampala five years ago.
 Kenya and Uganda have sent their forces to neighboring Somalia to battle the extremists.

 As the attacks get more daring, the international community has rallied to fight the militants.

-Last year, the U.S. launched an airstrike in Somalia that killed the Al-Shabaab leader.
+Last year, a U.S. airstrike in Somalia killed the Al-Shabaab leader.
 The terror group later replaced him and vowed to avenge his death.

 Al-Shabaab started off with a goal of waging a war against the Somali government in an effort to implement a stricter form of Islamic law, or Sharia.